blockbridge/blockbridge-docker-volume/README.md

 make
 ````

 And an updated image will be built and available.
-The script `bin/blockbridge-docker-volume` when run will stop and remove any existing driver, so can be run again to start the volume driver with the new image.
+The script `bin/blockbridge-docker-volume` when run will stop and remove any currently running driver, so can be run again to start the volume driver with the new image.

 ````
 bin/blockbridge-docker-volume